NU-CEM/Atomistic_Simulation/Assignment.md

 | **D** | AlN | Rare-earth substitutional (Eu³⁺ on Al site) | ~580 nm |
 | **E** | SiC (4H polytype) | Divacancy (V_Si V_C) | ~1100 nm |

 All defects should be considered in their neutral charge state.
 You may propose an alternative defect system with approval from the course instructor.
-For structural relaxations you are encouraged to use MACE MP-0.
-For electronic structure you are encouraged to use DFT with the lcao basis set and gamma-point sampling.
+For structural relaxations you may use MACE MP-0.
+For electronic structure calculations you are encouraged to use DFT with the lcao basis set and gamma-point sampling.

 ---

 ## Tasks

-### Part 1: Host Material (30 marks)
+### Part 1: Host Material (20 marks, jupyter notebook, group work)

 1. Build the primitive unit cell of your chosen host material using ASE.
 Print out a summary of the structural properties (crystal structure, space group, and lattice parameters).
 2. Create a supercell appropriate for a defect calculation.
 Justify your choice of supercell size by estimating the distance between periodic defect copies.
 4. Compute the equation of state and extract the equilibrium lattice constant and bulk modulus.
 Compare to experimental or literature values.
 5. Compute the bandstructure for your host material and identify the location of the valence band maximum (VBM) and conduction band minimum (CBM).
 State whether the bandgap is direct or indirect and explain what this means for optical emission.

-### Part 2: Defect System (30 marks)
+### Part 2: Defect System (20 marks, jupyter notebook, group work)

 1. Introduce the defect into your supercell.
 2. Relax the defect supercell geometry and report: (a) the maximum residual force before and after relaxation, (b) displacement of the surrounding atoms as a function of distance from the defect.
 3. Compute the bandstructure for your defect system and identify the localised energy level(s) associated with the defect.

-### Part 3: Optical Properties — Analysis and Discussion (40 marks, powerpoint walkthrough)
+### Part 3: Optical Properties — Analysis and Discussion (40 marks, powerpoint walkthrough, individual work)

 1. Create a simple defect electronic level schematic, showing the host valence band, conduction band, and in-gap defect state(s) for your material.
-1. You used DFT with a relatively small supercell, inexpensive basis functions, course sampling in reciprocal space and the defect is in a neutral charge state — which of these approximations do you think contributes most to any discrepancy with the experimental ZPL?
+2. You use a number of approximations (e.g. DFT with a relatively small supercell, inexpensive basis functions, course sampling in reciprocal space, a machine-learnt surrogate model), and the defect is in a neutral charge state — which of these approximations do you think contributes most to any discrepancy with the experimental ZPL?
-3. Discuss **two** key challenges for using this system in a real quantum optics device.
-For each challenge, describe one approach — experimental or computational — that is being pursued to address it.
-Reference at least **two recent papers** (2015-present) in your answer.

 ---